 Consider an EMI question.
 The media is full of tales of an electromagnetic bomb that semi-literate terrorists can collect for $ 400.
 However, electromagnetic ammunition (EMBP) for $ 400 does not operate within a radius of a kilometer, and those that operate in a decent radius are not worth $ 400.

-Cheap HFC munitions ("piezoelectric frequency generator") have a range of just a few meters.
-They can, for example, "stun" the system of active protection of a specific tank, but no "mass destruction" can be achieved.
-Powerful UWI ammunition (UWI - “shock-wave impulse”) have a radius of action within 1000 of their own calibers (150 mm = 150 m), but at the same time are extremely expensive.
+Cheap MHP ammunition (“piezoelectric frequency generator”) has a range of literally a few meters.
+They can, for example, "stun" the active protection system of a particular tankbut no "mass defeat" can be achieved.
+Powerful UVI munitions (UVI - “shock wave impulse”) have a radius of action within 1000 of their own calibers (150 mm = 150 m), but they are extremely expensive.

 As a result, robotics are likely to be pulled into a thunderstorm except that the VEGG are explosive magnetic frequency generators.
 They are relatively cheap (but, naturally, much more expensive than conventional ammunition), but they have a range that is several times smaller than the UWI.
 If the robot is somehow protected from EMP, the affected area is compressed even more.
 In general, UGCH will indeed be quite an effective means of dealing with robots - but nothing supernatural in this respect is foreseen.